jmg0144/movie-analysis-project/README.md

 Based on the findings from the data two sub-genres of films I would reccomend to make are "Biography, Drama, Thriller" and "Drama, Mystery, Thriller".
 These types of films outperform other higher profit sub-genres in terms of popularity according to the data.
 This could indicate an untapped market for these types of films with a high demend for them and not enough supply.

 ## For More Information
+See the full analysis in the [Jupyter Notebook](http://localhost:8888/notebooks/movie-analysis-project/movie-analysis.ipynb) or review this

 ## Repository Structure